MohammadSameer19/lies-as-a-service/README.md

 - Fix bugs
 - Enhance documentation

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-## ⚓ GitHub Codespaces
+## ⚓ Devcontainer

-Open this repo in GitHub Codespaces for instant development environment:
-- Automatically configured with Python 3.11
-- All dependencies pre-installed
-- Port 8000 auto-forwarded
-- Just open and run `python main.py`
+If you open this repo in GitHub Codespaces, it will automatically use `.devcontainer.json` to set up your environment.
+If you open it in VS Code, it will ask you if you want to reopen it in a container.

+## 🎯 Projects Using Lies as a Service

+Here are some projects and websites that creatively integrate lies-as-a-service:

+**Your Project Here?**

+If you're using lies-as-a-service in your project, open a pull request to be featured here!

+---

+Want to use lies-as-a-service in your own project?
+Check the usage section in this README and start generating excuses like a pro.

-## ⚠️ Disclaimer
+## 👤 Author

-This API is for **entertainment and humor purposes only**.
-All excuses are intentionally absurd and should not be used as actual excuses in professional settings.
-Use responsibly and at your own risk!
+Created with humor and FastAPI

 ## 📄 License

-MIT License - Use it however you want, just don't actually use these excuses at work!
+MIT — do whatever, just don't actually use these excuses at work.

-## 👤 Author

-Built with humor and FastAPI by developers who've heard (and used) every excuse in the book

 ---